refinedev/refine/documentation/docs/advanced-tutorials/mutation-mode.md

 ### `pessimistic`

 The mutation runs immediately.
-Redirection and UI updates are executed after the mutation returns successfuly.
+Redirection and UI updates are executed after the mutation returns successfully.

 You can experience an example of this below using the edit page.